 I’m not suggesting you go gung-ho with the rules and the manner in which you enforce them.
 Nor does it mean that you become oppressive or rigid.
 That isn’t structure.
 That’s being tyrannical and plain stupid.

-I mean that you establish acceptable standards of behavior, set boundaries, set up suitable rules of conduct, and stick to them.
+I mean that you establish acceptable standards of behavior, set boundaries, rules of conduct, and stick to them.
 Consistently.